anshaneel/C01-testing/readme.md

 We believe that collaboration is crucial for creating the best possible product, and we look forward to your contributions to make CoBuild even better.

-### Technologies Used
+## Technologies Used

 CoBuild utilizes a range of technologies to deliver a seamless and engaging user experience:

-  JavaScript: The primary programming language for both frontend and backend development. <br>
+- JavaScript: The primary programming language for both frontend and backend development.
-  HTML: Used for creating the structure and content of web pages. <br>
+- HTML: Used for creating the structure and content of web pages.
-  CSS: Used for styling and layout of the application. <br>
+- CSS: Used for styling and layout of the application.
-  MongoDB: A NoSQL database used to store user profiles, job postings, and assessment data. <br>
+- MongoDB: A NoSQL database used to store user profiles, job postings, and assessment data.
-  Node.js: A JavaScript runtime environment that enables server-side execution. <br>
+- Node.js: A JavaScript runtime environment that enables server-side execution.
-  Express.js: A web application framework for Node.js, used to build the backend API. <br>
+- Express.js: A web application framework for Node.js, used to build the backend API.
-  Postman: A popular API development and testing tool used to ensure the smooth functioning of the API endpoints. <br>
+- Postman: A popular API development and testing tool used to ensure the smooth functioning of the API endpoints.

 We believe that this combination of technologies provides a robust and efficient foundation for CoBuild, ensuring a seamless user experience and reliable performance.